How to Make Custom DIY Built-in Shelves

 Here is the step by step process for building the shelves:

 - Based on the dimension of the empty space draw a rough sketch of the book shelf.
-You want to make sure that you have enough clearance on all sides because you will be building the ground and lifting it into place fully assembled.
+You want to make sure that you have enough clearance on all sides because you will be building on the ground and lifting it into place fully assembled.
 The spaces that are left on the top and sides will get covered up by trim.
 Here is the rough sketch with a cut list at the bottom.

 - Making a cut list will help when you go to the lumber store so you can figure out how much material you are going to need.
 In our case, Cody figured we could get all our cuts out of two sheets of 3/4″ MDF.
 Now if you don’t have a big shop with a sliding table saw, don’t worry; Home Depot can make the cuts for you.
 They have a nice vertical saw that makes pretty accurate and repeatable cuts.
 We also got a sheet of 1/4″ medium density fiber board for backing, and had Home Depot cut it to the outside dimensions of the book cases.
-If you’re nervous about your calculations, wait until the case is built and take your dimensions from the the finished case.
+If you’re nervous about your calculations, wait until the case is built and take your dimensions from the finished case.

 - Nail, screw and glue all the pieces together.